sj-piano/edgecase_article/README.md

 Note: Article filenames have a particular format on the Edgecase Datafeed blockchain.

 ```
-python3 cli.py --task verify --logLevel info --verifyFileName --articlePath ../new_article/the_design_tree_of_a_blockchain.txt
+python3 cli.py --task verify --logLevel info --verifyFileName --articleFile ../new_article/the_design_tree_of_a_blockchain.txt
 ```

 ^ This produces an exception.